How to Setup Dual Monitor | Windows | Linux | MAC

 1. A drop-down menu will appear.
 Click on the ‘Extend these displays’ to use the second display as an extension of your desktop or laptop’s display.

-1. After doing that, scroll up to the ‘Display’ menu to reorganize your displays.
+1. Scroll up to the ‘Display‘ menu to reorganize your displays.
 If both your displays are correctly connected, you’ll see two boxes at the top with numbers inside.
-If you don’t see the two boxes, click on the ‘Detect’ button below.
+If you don’t see the two boxes, click the ‘Detect‘ button below.

 2. Next, click on ‘Identify’ to see the display represented by each box.
 Drag the boxes to reorganize them and match your actual physical setup.
 This is a crucial step because it will ensure that your cursor moves properly between the two displays.